Register of Public Processions Please note: You will need permission to hold a procession or parade.

 Policy and Guidelines

-If you wish to make an application, please complete the online form and remember to complete the risk assessment form also.
+If you wish to submit a notification, please complete the online form and remember to complete the risk assessment form also.

-Alternatively please download and complete the application and risk assessment forms below.
+Alternatively please download and complete the notification and risk assessment forms below.

 Note: you also must agree and adhere to the Council’s Guidance and Standard Conditions.

-We require 28 days' notice for ALL applications and a copy of your application will be sent to Police Scotland.
+We require 28 days' notice for all notifications and a copy of your notifications will be sent to Police Scotland.